swdevlin/system-generation/README.md

 If the offset is greater than the star's spread, then the calculation is done again.

+Trojan orbits for anomalous planets are determined after all other planets are generated.
+The system randomly selects an existing planet and places the trojan planet in the same orbit.

 ### Far Future Enterprises license